Completions

-By Jay Christopher7 min read
+By Jay Christopher8 min read

 An AI tool and an AI orchestration are different shapes

 When you buy an AI tool, you buy one model running one prompt against one data source, exposed through one interface.
 ChatGPT is a tool.
 Zapier-with-an-AI-step is a tool.
-Salesforce Einstein-for-X is a tool.
+Salesforce-Einstein-for-X is a tool.
 Tools are bounded — one user, one task, one output, one latency budget, one failure mode.

 The strategic decision is not which tool.
 The strategic decision is which shape.